-Dr. Richard C. Sims is an interventional pain management physician.
+Dr. Richard C. Sims is a board certified interventional pain management physician.
 He brings a number of services to The Orthopedic Clinic including diagnostic procedures to aid in the surgical evaluation of patients, advanced techniques for treating pain, and placement of implantable devices for pain control.

 Dr. Richard Sims received his medical degree from the Florida State University College of Medicine.
 He immediately followed his M.D. with a residency in anesthesiology at the University of Florida, Department of Anesthesiology and then a fellowship there in multidisciplinary pain management.